VJ-Varanasi/personal-website/content/post/intro/index.md

 The goal of this project is to investigate the relationship between populace fear and S&P500 volatility.
 Specifically, this project looks at the relationship between the VIX index, a measure of S&P500 volatility, and [Metaculus](https://www.metaculus.com/questions/) user data.
 Metaculus is a community aggregation platform that utilizes its users to predict real-world events.
 Historically, Metaculus user data has corresponded with times of political and global unrest with spikes occuring at the beginning of the COVID-19 pandemic and the beginning of the Russia-Ukraine conflict.
 This project aims to leverage this relationship as an indicator for populace fear/uncertainity and discover the correspondence between Metaculus user data and the VIX index with the goal of better understanding stock market dynamics.

 For more information about VIX Index, please see {{% staticref "uploads/VIX Summary.pdf" "newtab" %}}VIX Summary{{% /staticref %}}.

+To see the full project code, please check out [VIX-Metaculus](https://github.com/VJ-Varanasi/VIX-Metaculus).